-Like all kitchen gadgets, you should properly clean and maintain your air fryer though.
-If you don’t clean your air fryer, it won’t perform as optimally.
-Plus, it can accumulate smells and flavors, and those old flavors can transfer into other foods.
-Dirty air fryers can also build up grease, and that grease can cause your air fryer to smoke and reduce the quality of your food.
+Just like your microwave, toaster oven, or any other kitchen gadget, you should regularly clean and maintain your air fryer.
+If you don’t clean your air fryer, it won’t perform optimally and can accumulate smells and flavors that can transfer straight into your freshly made food.
+Dirty air fryers can also build up grease, and that grease can cause your fryer to smoke and reduce the quality of your food

 Here’s how to clean your air fryer and keep it running at its best.

 Before attempting to clean your air fryer, unplug it from the wall socket and allow it to cool completely.
 This is to prevent electrocution, injury, or damage to your unit.
 Now, this may sound obvious, but sometimes when people are in a hurry, they really do forget to unplug their gadgets before cleaning.

 Step 1: Clean the removable baskets and pans (frying basket, baking tray, etc.) with hot, soapy water.
 If your basket has stuck or burnt-on food (like batter or potato), you can soak it in hot water and dish soap for about 10 minutes.

 Step 2: Wipe off the food particles with a sponge or disinfecting wipes.